Paradoxical Truths That Have Revolutionized My Life

 All too often we get upset because other people break our trust or misunderstand us.
 But the problem we have is that we tend to assume that whatever we say is perfectly understood and perfectly projected, reflecting our thoughts and feelings in fine precision.

 The truth is that words are the most complex, arbitrary, relative and symbolic forms of communication.
-Furthermore, each of us have different definitions based upon our own unique experiences and associations with each word we come across.
-So in essence … you may provide the words, but the listener always provides the definitions.
+Furthermore, each of us has different definitions based upon our own unique experiences and associations with each word we come across.
+So in essence… you may provide the words, but the listener always provides the definitions.

 4. Solitude Makes You More Companionable.